 The Nominating and Corporate Governance Committee currently consists of Mr. Powell (Chairperson), Mr. Frank, Mr. Obus, and Ms. Pankopf, each of whom, in the determination of the Board of Directors, meets the current independence requirements of the SEC and NASDAQ.
-The functions of the Nominating and Corporate Governance Committee are to recommend qualified candidates for election as officers and directors of the Company and oversee the Company's corporate governance policies and to lead the annual self-evaluation of the Board of Directors.
+The functions of the Nominating and Corporate Governance Committee are to recommend qualified candidates for appointment and election as executive officers and directors of the Company, oversee the Company's corporate governance policies, and lead the annual self-evaluation of the Board of Directors.
+Mr. Powell assumed the role of Chairperson of the Nominating and Corporate Governance Committee in January 2020 on an interim basis.
+It is anticipated that another director will assume this role following the 2020 Annual Meeting.
 The Nominating and Corporate Governance Committee held three meetings during fiscal year 2020.
+The Board has adopted a written charter for the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee reviews the charter annually for changes.

 The Nominating and Corporate Governance Committee will consider director nominees proposed by current directors, officers, employees, and stockholders.
 Any stockholder who wishes to recommend candidates for consideration by the Nominating and Corporate Governance Committee may do so by writing to the Secretary of the Company, Brian McLaughlin, and providing the candidate's name, biographical data, and qualifications.
 The Company does not have a formal policy regarding the consideration of director candidates recommended by stockholders.
 The Company believes this is appropriate because the Nominating and Corporate Governance Committee evaluates any such nominees based on the same criteria as all other director nominees.
-In selecting candidates for the Board of Directors, the Nominating and Corporate Governance Committee evaluates and beckground that adds depth and breadth to the overall character of the Board of Directors.
-The Nominating and Corporate Governance Committee evaluates is appropriate candidates using standards and qualifications such as the candidates' business experience, independence, diversity, skills and expertise to collectively establish a number of areas of core competency of the Board of Directors, including business judgment, management and industry knowledge.
+In selecting candidates for the Board of Directors, the Nominating and Corporate Governance Committee strives for a variety of experiences and backgrounds that add depth and breadth to the overall character of the Board of Directors.
+The Nominating and Corporate Governance Committee evaluates potential candidates using standards and qualifications, such as the candidates' business experience, independence, diversity, skills and expertise to collectively establish a number of areas of core competency of the Board of Directors, including business judgment, management and industry knowledge.
 Although the Nominating and Corporate Governance Committee does not have a formal policy on diversity, it believes that diversity is an important consideration in the composition of the Board of Directors, and it seeks to include Board members with diverse backgrounds and experiences.
 Further criteria include the candidates' integrity and values, as well as the willingness to devote sufficient time to attend meetings and participate effectively on the Board of Directors and its committees.

-The Food Innovation Committee currently consists of Ms. Carosella (chairperson) and Ms. Houde, who in the determination of the Board of Directors, both meet the current independence requirements of the SEC and NASDAQ.
+The Food Innovation Committee currently consists of Ms. Carosella (Chairperson) and Ms. Houde, who in the determination of the Board of Directors, both meet the current independence requirements of the SEC and NASDAQ.
 The function of the Food Innovation Committee is to provide advice and make recommendations to the Board and to management with regard to food management, including new agricultural techniques, plant optimization strategies and new product development insights.
 The function of the Food Innovation Committee further entails making possible changes to current practices within the Company's food business and making recommendations concerning new areas for the Company to pursue.
 The Food Innovation Committee held no formal meetings during fiscal year 2020.